tonym128/tonym128.github.io/_posts/2018-01-26-new-world-miner.markdown

 At some point you're going to want to turn your coin into something else, so you'll need an exchange which can handle the exchange of one token to another, they normally do this by providing you with wallets on the exchange in the different crypto's you want to use.
 Some exchanges will even allow you to transfer back into [fiat](https://www.fool.com/investing/general/2015/12/06/fiat-currency-what-it-is-and-why-its-better-than-a.aspx) letting you spend your hard earned $$$'s.

 SumoKoin is currently only listed on [Cryptopia](https://www.cryptopia.co.nz/) A well regarded exchange from my travels online.
-[LiveCoin](https://www.livecoin.net/) The one I used to succesfully make my conversions between crypto's
+LiveCoin the one I used to succesfully make my conversions between crypto's.

 ## Pool